 - Open Power BI Desktop

-- Import the data table containing the image URLs (can come from Excel or other sources)
+- Import the data table that contains the image URLs (it can come from Excel or other sources)

 Next, you need to configure the column that contains the image URLs: